raganwald/raganwald.github.com/_posts/2015-08-08-monkey-patching-extension-methods-bind-operator.md

 [rails]: http://rubyonrails.org/

 But not all.
 [Ember.js] "monkeys around" with `Array.prototype` and `String.prototype`.
-And a few otehr libraries implement things like `Function.prototype.delay`: Anybody who tries to use two such libraries in the same code base is in for a headache.
+And a few other libraries implement things like `Function.prototype.delay`: Anybody who tries to use two such libraries in the same code base is in for a headache.

 [Ember.js]: http://emberjs.com/